Chetan51423/Crav-Cart/Readme.md

 -> we have to store some configuration here

 6) Code inside our css will only have 3 line that tailwind provides us.

+7) entire process at once

+> install tailwind and postcss as devdependencies
+> next do tailwind init
+> then configure tailwind.config.js --> tell tailwind what files to scan
+> next configure .postcss.rc file
+> then put 3 classes provided by tailwind in out main css file (     @tailwind base
+      @tailwind componets,
+      @tailwind utilities
+)

+Note:-> to make our process smooth nad the process of remembering tailwind css classes whe have to add one extension called ("Tailwind css IntelliSense")

 <!-- =================================================================================================================================================== -->